I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

-"The Field Guide to the North American Teenager" Book Discussion and Key Lime Pie Cupcakes Recipe
+"The Field Guide to the North American Teenager" Questions and Discussion

-Filled with all the high school drama and cliches we love: the jocks, the outsiders, the cheerleaders, the artist, the loner, the strange but beloved teacher, the sports, the unkind antihero; and new types that always should have been included: those struggling with mental health, those who are trapped in the past, the powerhouse of a single mother, and those who forgive.
+It's filled with all the high school drama and cliches we love (the jocks, the outsiders, the cheerleaders, the artist, the loner, the strange but beloved teacher, the sports, the unkind antihero) and new types that always should have been included (those struggling with mental health, those who are trapped in the past, the powerhouse of a single mother, and those who forgive).

 Perfect for fans of

 - Ten Things I Hate About You

 - Friendship stories

 - How was an advertisement responsible for Liam and Norris meeting?
 Who was responsible for it, and how was it actually a loving gesture?